Jamesreinhardt222/comm-documentation-assignment/docs/Task-2.md

 nav_order: 3
 ---

-# Setting up your Slack Workspace
+# Creating a Slack Workspace
 {: .no_toc }

 In this section you will learn how to get started with slack and set up your first workspace.